 EMC (Electromagnetic Compatibility) testing is the process of assessing the ability of electronic and electrical products to comply with electromagnetic compatibility standards in their intended operating environments.
 Based on how devices emit and receive electromagnetic energy, as well as their impact on and resistance to interference from other devices, EMC testing can be broadly categorized into two main types: EMI and EMS.

-Radiated Emission Test: This measures the electromagnetic energy radiated by a device in its normal operating state.
-This energy may propagate in the form of radio waves and could potentially interfere with nearby sensitive equipment, especially those already allocated within the wireless communication spectrum.
+radiated emission test: This measures the electromagnetic energy radiated by a device in its normal operating state.
+This energy may propagate in the form of radio waves and coULd potentially interfere with nearby sensitive equipment, especially those already allocated within the wireless communication spectrum.

 Conducted Emission Test: This examines the electromagnetic noise conducted by a device through power lines, signal lines, or other conductive paths.
 Such electromagnetic noise can spread through the power grid and may affect wireless communication systems once leaked.